Chiral and isospin breaking in the two-flavor Schwinger Model: Schwinger model on the lattice

 The integration over the fermion fields can be done exactly and yields the product of determinants $\prod_{i}^{}\det K_{i}$.
-For two degenerate flavours, the determinant can be computed stochastically introducing a complex bosonic field $\phi$,
+For two degenerate flavors, the determinant can be computed stochastically introducing a complex bosonic field $\phi$,

 with the pseudofermion action